vivek459verma/vivek459verma/README.md

 # 💫 About Me:
-Hi, I’m Vivek — a passionate Web Developer with a strong foundation in the MERN stack and MySQL.
+Hi, I’m Vivek, a passionate Web Developer with a strong foundation in the MERN stack and MySQL.
 I enjoy building scalable, user-focused applications and continuously improving my problem-solving skills.

 Currently, I’m working as a Web Developer Intern at K.R.
 Mangalam University (KRMU), where I develop and optimize web-based solutions.
 My work involves building API endpoints, improving performance, and ensuring seamless data flow across applications.
 This experience has helped me gain practical exposure to real-world development, focusing on scalability and clean architecture.